 - Managing inventory levels

-Inventory management is another method of working capital management.
+Inventory management is another method.
 This technique involves keeping track of your inventory levels and making sure that you have the right amount of stock on hand.
 It is one of the most important assets of a company, and it needs to be managed carefully in order to avoid disruptions in production.